lundeen-bryan/wireframe/README.md

 16.58 | I would name the container "hero__container" and put the text inside "Hero Container" 18.42 | Had to change the header container height to 64 to make the button fit 20.01 | Commit updated hero section
+20.42 | Changed the sizes to more modern look for the features aside section.

 [Back To The Top](#wireframeshtml)